vuepress/core/docs/reference/plugin-api.md

   This hook accepts a function that will receive an instance of `Markdown` powered by [markdown-it](https://github.com/markdown-it/markdown-it) in its arguments.

-  This can be used for using extra markdown-it plugins and implementing customizations.
+  This hook can be used for using extra markdown-it plugins and implementing customizations.

 - Example: